snipem/gameprices/README.md

 You may have to tell Python that your terminal is capable of dealing with UTF-8 outputs.
 Some PSN items are annotated with trademark, copyright or foreign language specific symbols.
 To do so set `export PYTHONIOENCODING=utf-8` in your terminal window.

-### Mail alerting for collections of price reductions

-The PlayStation Network creates collections for price reductions.
-Run `python psndealsmailalert.py` for watching those collections and be alerted if there are new reductions.
-Alerts for collections are set in the `alert_deal_containers.csv` file.

 ## Example

 You may run this script with the following command line variants: